arvind02/magick_filter/README.md

 This Gem is an attempt to build Ruby Gem and release it to [rubygems.org](https://rubygems.org).
 If you want to convert your photo with some cool filters, you are at right place.
 This Gem is in early stage.
 I'll keep on adding some more filters and features with time.

-This Gem is based on (Image Magick)(http://www.imagemagick.org/Usage/), So please make sure that you have image magick installed on your system.
+This Gem is based on [Image Magick](http://www.imagemagick.org/Usage/), So please make sure that you have image magick installed on your system.